vsoch/vsoch.github.io/_posts/2024/2024-11-24-hello-self-loathing-my-old-friend.md

 You show up forceful, inward creeping. <br>
 Because the joy, that was dancing in my brain. <br>
 You try to claim <br>
-I'll give you hell, defiance! <br>
+You give me hell, defiance! <br>

-In restless angst, I've run alone <br>
+In restless angst, I've been alone <br>
 Through the wildness I'll roam <br>
-'Neath the halo of a desk lamp <br>
+In the darkness of a tunnel <br>
-My spinning mind is one big cramp. <br>
+My spinning mind an endless puzzle. <br>
-I stab myself with another angry bite <br>
+I'm blinded another passing light <br>
-Filled with spite <br>
+Filled with night <br>
 I need a hug, and guidance <br>

 And in my mind's eye I did see <br>